Turk's head knots and links: a survey: Appendix on Torus Knots and Links

 \item[II.]
 Let $q \leq p < 2q$.
 Then \begin{itemize} \item[$\bullet$] if $q$ is odd, then $\sigma ( T(p,q) ) + \sigma ( T(2q-p,q) ) = -(q^2 -1)$, \item[$\bullet$] if $q$ is even, then $\sigma ( T(p,q) ) + \sigma ( T(2q-p,q) ) = -(q^2 -2)$, \end{itemize}

 \item[III.] $\sigma ( T(2q,q) ) = -(q^2 -1) $,

 \item[IV.] $\sigma ( T(p,q) )= \sigma ( T(q,p))$, $\sigma ( T(1,q)) = 0$ and $\sigma ( T(2,q)) = -(q-1)$. \end{itemize}

-Using Levine-Tristam signatures, Litherland \cite{Lit79} proved that all torus knots $T(p,q)$'s are linearly independent in the concordance group $\mathcal{C}$.
-Furthermore, all $T(p,q)$'s generate $\Z^\infty$ summand in $\mathcal{C}$.
+Using Levine-Tristam signatures, Litherland \cite{Lit79} proved that the family of all torus knots $T(p,q)$ are linearly independent in the concordance group $\mathcal{C}$.
+Furthermore, they generate a $\Z^\infty$ summand in $\mathcal{C}$.

-The work of Kroinheimer and Mrowka \cite{KM93, KM95} resolved Milnor conjecture affirmatively and proved the correlation between the Seifert genera, the slice genera, and the unlinking numbers for all the torus links:
+The work of Kroinheimer and Mrowka \cite{KM93, KM95} resolved the Milnor conjecture affirmatively and proved the relationship between the Seifert genera, the slice genera, and the unlinking numbers for all the torus links:

 As Legendrian links, torus knots and links were well-studied.
 In \cite{EH01}, Etnyre and Honda computed their maximal Thurston--Bennequin numbers: Moreover, they classified the Legendrian torus knots by using the technique of convex surfaces.
 More precisely, Etnyre and Honda proved that all positive and negative torus knots are determined up to Legendrian isotopy by their knot types, Thurston--Bennequin invariants, and rotation numbers.
 The recent work of Dalton, Etnyre and Traynor \cite{DET24} achieved the classification of all Legendrian torus links.